Portland High School (Tennessee): History

-Serving as the flagship for Sumner County education, Portland High School was the first four-year public high school in the county.
-The school began in 1874 as Portland Seminary and sat on a 1 acre plot of land donated by J.C.
-Buntin, the son of the town's founder.
-The building had two stories, the second being used by the Grange.
+The school began in 1874 as Portland Seminary and sat on a 1 acre plot of land donated by the son of the town's founder.
+The building had two stories, the second being used by The National Grange of the Order of Patrons of Husbandry.
 The first story was also used for church services.
-In 1897 the principal of the school, Professor Z.K.
+In 1897 the principal of the school, Z.K.
 Griffin, was conducting a lab experiment when a fire broke out destroying the building.
+A replacement structure was completed in 1898.